Distinguishing types of correlated errors in superconducting qubits: Measurements with the pulse tube off

 The two short PT-off periods occurred around 14:00 (marked in orange), although they cannot easily be seen in the spectrogram.
 The longer PT-off period is highlighted in black, around 15:00.
 When the PT was turned off, the low-frequency feature immediately vanished, as shown in Fig.~\ref{fig:psds}(B) in black (this curve is less smooth than the others due to averaging fewer files).
 This behavior suggests that the PT-induced events were the primary cause of the low-frequency features in the spectrum.
 Additionally, the number of error candidate events found using the exponential filter immediately dropped; the corresponding time series with a portion of the PT-off data can be seen in the middle panel of Fig.~\ref{fig:relax_ts}.
 The changes in the time- and frequency-domain data after turning the PT off support that the second population of events visible in Fig.~\ref{fig:filter_vs_decay}(A) was caused by the PT.

 Interestingly, once the PT was turned back on after the PT-off period, the ASD did not return to its original shape.
 Although the PT frequencies became visible again, the ASD was much smaller in the low-frequency region than it was before the PT-off period, and the number of error event candidates remained low.
 We note that the large PT-induced errors did not return for the duration of the measurement (several days), which extended beyond the time period shown in Fig.~\ref{fig:psds}.
 The cause of this heterogeneity in device response to the PT is unknown, but it aligns with previous results suggesting that the device response to the PT varies with DR cycling or other factors \cite{kono_mechanically_2024}.
 Additionally, these PT-induced correlated qubit errors were not seen in the dataset in Ref.~\onlinecite{harringtonSynchronousDetectionCosmic2024}, which was taken in DR1 with the same device design.
-These data suggest a complex relationship between the DR environment and the impact on the qubits, but it is clear that the PT is responsible for the high number of correlated qubit errors seen Section \ref{sec:distinguishing}.
+While the device design was the same, the chip was different, possibly resulting in small changes in the wire bonding.
+This is another piece of evidence that small changes in either the device mounting or DR state can have large impacts on the presence of these PT-induced correlated errors.
+These data suggest a complex relationship between the DR environment and the impact on the qubits, but it is clear that the PT is responsible for the high number of correlated qubit errors seen Section~\ref{sec:distinguishing}.

+We took $T_1$ and $T_2$ measurements before the measurement period shown in Fig.~\ref{fig:psds} and after it, when the DR had returned to a steady state the following day.
+Before the PT-off periods, we measured an average $T_1$ value for the qubits of 38 \unit{\micro\second} and an average $T_2$ value of 36 \unit{\micro\second}.
+The following day, we measured an average $T_1$ of 44 \unit{\micro\second} and an average $T_2$ of 47 \unit{\micro\second}, demonstrating that the qubit state had not substantially worsened after the PT-off measurements.
+The improvement in both $T_1$ and $T_2$ was likely due to the lack of PT-induced correlated errors, as quantified below using the PT-off data.
+The $T_1$ and $T_2$ values for the 10 qubits before and after the PT-off period are given in Appendix~\ref{sec:T1_T2}.

 Although $T_1$ was not measured during the PT-off period, an estimate of the effect of turning the PT off can be made using the relaxation measurements.
-Before the measurement period shown in Fig.~\ref{fig:psds}, we measured an average $T_1$ value for the qubits of 38 \unit{\micro\second}.
-The $T_1$ and $T_2$ values for the 10 qubits are given in Appendix \ref{sec:T1_T2}.
+Reproducing the equations from Ref.~\onlinecite{harringtonSynchronousDetectionCosmic2024}, the probability of a decay in a given time period is